 Bunkle Castle

 Bunkle, or Bonkyl, Castle is among the oldest of the castles and tower houses within our study area that are still visible today (below).
 It is believed to have been built by the late 11th century.
 Little survives above ground today: only the fragmentary remains of a stone curtain wall atop a circular earthwork, or motte, on a natural knoll.
 The remains of a ditch or moat are visible around the base of the earthwork.
 Excavations in recent years revealed evidence of a probable fish pond in the field below the remains of the ruinous castle.
 Fish ponds were popular from the 11th century, created by the elite for the breeding and storage of fish both for the table and to sell.
-The consumption of farmed fish was a luxury not available to everyone, but it seems that the residents of Bunkle Castle may have enjoyed an extravagant dietthe discovery of waterlogged grape pip indicates that they also ate imported (and expensive) dried fruits
+The consumption of farmed fish was a luxury not available to everyone, but it seems that the residents of Bunkle Castle may have enjoyed an extravagant diet: the discovery of a waterlogged grape pip indicates that they also ate imported (and expensive) dried fruits.

 Billie Castle